profzei/Matebook-X-Pro-2018/Graphics/Readme.md

 - All framebuffer values can be insert as `NUMBER` type, except `ig-platform-id`.

 ## Display fixes

+On macOS > 10.13.6, to enable higher HiDPI resolution ( < 1600x900 ), you need to set DVMT to 64 MB first
+Use [xzhih](https://github.com/xzhih)'s [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to improve quality of system UI.

 #### Display Color Profile
 Copy the `.icm` file to `/Library/ColorSync/Profiles` and select it in `System Preferences -> Display -> Color tab`.